-239. From 1995 to 2010, IFAD approved 18 country-specific grants to Viet Nam for a total of about US\$5.1 million.
-Individual grants ranged from US\$7,000 to US\$1.5 million.
-Grant types include loan component grants, environment grants, a Global Environment Facility medium-size grant, TA grants, a special operations facility grant, etc. In addition to these country-specific grants, Viet Nam was also included in the coverage of 11 global or regional grants.
+- 239. From 1995 to 2010, IFAD approved 18 country-specific grants to Viet Nam for a total of about US\$5.1 million.
+Individual grants ranged from US\$7,000 to US\$1.5 million.58 Grant types include loan component grants, environment grants, a Global Environment Facility medium-size grant, technical assistance grants, a special operations facility grant, etc. In addition to these country-specific grants, Viet Nam was also included in the coverage of 11 global or regional grants. - 240.
+Country-specific grants in the Viet Nam portfolio have been mainly for supporting the start-up and implementation of lending projects and environmental services related to the lending programme.
+Of the 18 country-specific grants, 11 were designed for this purpose.
+Using IFAD grants mainly to fund technical assistance activities associated with its projects adds limited value to its activities in Viet Nam.
+Ideally, grant cofinancing should be sought for such technical assistance activities.

-Project for Poverty Reduction in Ia Pa District, Gia Lai Province.
+&lt;sup>58 The grant for US\$1.5 million was financed from the Italian Supplementary Fund.
+It supports the Pilot Project for Poverty Reduction in Ia Pa District, Gia Lai Province.
 This grant is actually an IFAD-facilitated bilateral project between Italy and Viet Nam.
 The project is stand-alone from any other IFAD-funded operation, and the design of the project is as a small-scale IFAD lending project, with components on food security and rural livelihoods, small-scale village infrastructure, and community empowerment and capacity-building.
-The
+The project executing agency is the provincial Department of Agricultural and Rural Development.